-Drainage deflection beads are incorporated into the System to deflect any water present in the drained and partially ventilated cavity around openings and penetrations, or from items that block the cavity.
+Drainage deflection beads are incorporated into the System to deflect any water present in the drained and partially ventilated cavity around openings, penetrations or items that block the cavity.

-The System has adequate resistance to artificial weathering and resistance to thermal shock, in accordance with ETAG 017.
+The System has adequate resistance to artificial weathering and to thermal shock, in accordance with ETAG 017.